“What’s the main benefit or benefits to becoming a citizen rather than just keeping my green card?”

 There are many benefits to U.S. citizenship, including a passport that unlocks visa-free travel to many countries, the right to vote in elections, the right to run in elections, and being able to live outside the United States for extended periods of time, to name a very few.

 So if you want to go back home because your parents are old or unwell, you can do that and then return to the United States many years later.
 You could also go to university abroad and stay for an extended period of time.
 The possibilities are endless and U.S. citizenship brings that flexibility of choice.
 So, there are several good reasons to do it and very few reasons not to naturalize.
 By becoming a U.S. citizen, you can also petition for your family members, including family members over age 21, as long as they’re unmarried.

-Yeah, that’s right, and only a citizen can petition a parent, so if you’re a green card holder, you can never bring your parents here.
-And only a citizen can do a K-1 visa; a green card holder cannot petition a fiancé.
-So there’s a couple other benefits, you know.
-And there are certain government jobs you can’t get unless you’re a citizen, so there’s really … Again, there’s a lot of good reasons to do it.
-I would do it if you have the means, and I would definitely just do it and get it behind you.
+Also, only a U.S. citizen can petition a parent, so if you’re a green card holder, you can never bring your parents to the United States.
+And only a U.S. citizen can sponsor a K-1 visa.
+And there are certain federal and state government jobs you can’t apply for unless you’re a U.S. citizen.